ucla-soc-2018/curriculum/July17-July27_2018/day1.md

-## Day 1 - Tuesday
+## Day 1 - Tuesday July 17 2018
-We only have 3 hours and a lot to learn so we are going to jump right in.
+We only have 3 hours together a day and a lot to learn so we are going to jump right in.

 ### What we will learn today
 + Data Types